jourquin/Nodus/doc/services-workflow.md

 [Screenshot: Service details editor]

-The details view lets you edit the name, mode, means, and frequency.
-It also activates line editing on the map.
+The details view lets you edit the name, means, and frequency.
+The service ID is assigned automatically.
+The mode is inferred from the first selected link and cannot be typed directly.
+The means list is populated from the selected link's available means.
+The details view also activates line editing on the map and switches the map to selection mode.

 To define the service line:

 1. Select links on the map.
 2. The selected service line is highlighted in green.
+3. Add links one by one.
+Each new link must touch exactly one node that is already in the current service line.
-3. Click an already selected end link to remove it.
+4. Click an already selected end link, or a branch leaf link, to remove it.
-4. Press Save in the details view to return to the service list.
+5. Press Save in the details view to apply the edited service to the pending service list and return to the service list.
-5. Press Save in the main services editor to commit the changes to the SQL database.
+6. Press Save in the main services editor to commit the pending service list to the SQL database.

-The details Save button is enabled only when the service is valid.
+The Save button is enabled only when the edited fields are valid, the service has at least one link, and there are unsaved detail changes.
+When Save is pressed, Nodus validates the full service line.
 A valid service line must satisfy these rules:

+- the service must contain at least one link,
 - all links must use the same mode,
-- every added link must be connected to the existing service line,
+- every added link must be connected to exactly one node of the existing service line,
 - a cycle is not accepted by the editor,
-- the resulting line may branch,
 - all links must belong to one connected component,
+- the resulting connected tree may branch,
 - the service must have at least two end nodes,
 - every end node must allow operations.

 The first link must be connected to at least one node where operations are possible.
 A service line can also end only at nodes where operations are possible.

-The Escape key or "Cancel" button leaves the service details view without applying the current details-card changes.
+If a link is removed, stop nodes that are no longer touched by the service are removed from the service.

+The Escape key or Cancel button leaves the service details view.
+If the details contain unsaved changes, Nodus asks whether to discard them or save them.
+Saving at this level still only applies the service to the pending service list; the SQL tables are written by the main services editor Save button or by choosing Save changes when closing the list.

 ## Stop Nodes